The Eternal Tomorrow

 “Yes, for about eight years now.
 It’s a lovely town.
 A bit boring sometimes I must admit but it’s still endearing, don’t you think?”

 I nod my head absently.
-Eight years Diane has been living in the same town as me and I have never run into her.
+For eight years Diane has been living in the same town as me and I have never run into her.
 I try to hide the uneasiness in my movements.

 “I had no idea that you lived here.”